Updated: May 17

 Everyone has "their" very own version of their personal Chris Owens' "her-story" Some are pretty colorful.
 Some claim she's a trans woman, some that she is a former stripper/b-drinker and some that "she married her husband Sol, who was older, and that he took care of her."
 I think Sol Owens was the love of her life, and together, they blew a fuse off the lights when they entered a room together.
 The lady will go down in history as the performer with the longest-running career on Bourbon Street and probably one of the longest/most successful businesswomen or even men on Bourbon Street.

-Every year for Halloween, Chris throws a show and a party in the club and in her home the Saturday night before or if the Saturday falls on Halloween.
-The "Chris groupies" who attend are colourful characters in their own right.
-This year with Covid she didn't get to have her show but she threw a party instead last Sunday night.
-My dream is to be one of the crowd who gets invited to her private parties at her home which is adjacent to her club below her three floor apartment building that take up most of the corner of St. Louis and Bourbon Street next to Antoine's.
+Every year for Halloween, Chris throws a show and a party in the club and her home the Saturday night before or if the Saturday falls on Halloween.
+The "Chris groupies" who attend are colorful characters in their own right.
+This year with Covid, she didn't get to have her show but threw a party last Sunday night instead.
+My dream is to be one of the crowd invited to her private parties at her home, which is adjacent to her club below her three-floor apartment building that takes up most of the corner of St. Louis and Bourbon Street next to Antoine's.

 I will forever be grateful to Lesa and Patrick for making my dream come true.